Christmas Trees - Frequently Asked Questions

-Q: Why are there core cutting dates for these areas and when are they?
+Q: Why are there core cutting dates for tree cutting areas and when are they?

-A: Based on public feedback, core cutting dates were established so that there would be at least some dates consistent among all districts participating in the program and for the media.
-Some districts use only the core dates while others extend their program beyond those dates.
-The core cutting dates for this year are December 1-9, 2012.
+- A: Based on public feedback, core cutting dates were established so that there would be at least some dates consistent among all districts participating in the program and for the media.
+Some districts use only the core dates while others allow earlier or later cutting dates.

-Q: I live in the Denver Metro Area, where can I go to cut a Christmas tree in a national forest?
+Q: I live in the Denver Metro/Front Range area, where can I go to cut a Christmas tree in a national forest?

-A: There are several areas along the Front Range that provide Christmas tree cutting for the general public.
-For this specific program under Recreation Enhancement Act authority, the primary cutting areas are: The Buffalo Creek area on the South Platte Ranger District; the Rampart Range Road area on the Pikes Peak Ranger District; the Fraser area near Winter Park on the Sulphur Ranger District and the Red Feather Lakes area north of Ft.
-Collins on the Canyon Lakes Ranger District..
+- A: There are several areas along the Denver/Front Range that provide Christmas tree cutting for the general public.
+For this specific program under Recreation Enhancement Act authority, the primary cutting areas are: The Buffalo Creek area on the South Platte Ranger District; the South Park/Fairplay area on the South Park Ranger District; the Rampart Range Road area on the Pikes Peak Ranger District; the Fraser area near Winter Park on the Sulphur Ranger District and the Red Feather Lakes area north of Ft.
+Collins on the Canyon Lakes Ranger District.

-Q: Why are there set hours for cutting a Christmas tree and what are they?
+Q: Are there set hours for cutting a Christmas tree and what are they?